panopset/pan/docs/build.md

 Make whatever adjustments are needed for other Linux distros.

-# Apple Macintosh x86 64 bit
+# Apple Macintosh

+Build application for Apple Macintosh:

     ./bam.sh